amandewatnitrr/virtualization-kvm-and-qemu/lesson-2.md

 - Because the QEMU command runs in, and takes over a  shell session , we need to be careful about closing terminals or disconnecting SSH Sesions when running the guests.

 - We can run `temux` or `screen` to keep the session alive, or we can run the command in the background with `&` at the end of the command.
-So, if the connection is lost, the command will keep running, and the terminal isn;t killed abruptly.
+So, if the connection is lost, the command will keep running, and the terminal isn't killed abruptly.